andyjm3/BlockSPDOT/README.md

   <li>Quantum OT: https://github.com/gpeyre/2017-EJAM-quantum-ot</li>
 </ol>

-To run the code, please download the CVX and Qauntum OT and place the folders in /code/quantumot/.
+To run the code, please download the CVX and Qauntum OT from the above link and place the folders in /code/quantumot/.